Aminuxer/Mini-GateHouse/README.en.md

     Integrated mini-help present.

 * Will be future develop ?
   - Small chance.
 But your can create issue about bug / vulnerability.

-* Whu\y WEB ?
+* Why WEB ?
   - Web is really cross-platform.
 Guards can work from any devices and cannot damage existeng archive records.

 * Can be user on many gatehouses ?
   - Yes, create different logins for each gatehouse or host new instance.

 * Does need database service ?
   - Not requred.
 Your can delete old records by `Adminer` from two tables.

 * I want new version.
   - Button [Fork].